abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/installation.md

 - Downloads the Buildx binary for **Arm64**
 - Makes it **executable**
 - Moves it into Docker’s CLI plugin directory for the current user (`~/.docker/cli-plugins/`)
-- Optionally, moves it system-wide (`/usr/libexec/docker/cli-plugins/`) so all users can access it
+- Optionally, move it system-wide (`/usr/libexec/docker/cli-plugins/`) so all users can access it

-Now Buildkite installation is completed, you can set up the Buildkite agent.
+Now that the Buildkite installation is completed, you can set up the Buildkite agent.